-We will make a stop at Passu where you can cross the famous rope bridges near the village of Husseini.
+We will make a stop at Passu to see the famous rope bridges near the village of Husseini.

 We will visit the Passu glacier while passing by Borit Lake on our way out of the Karakoram Highway.

 Lunch break at the famous Glacier breeze restaurant before making our way to Sost.
-Sost is the last town of Pakistan before moving to China.
+Sost is the last town if Pakistan before we move on to China.